dsrvlabs/vatz/docs/installation.md

 # To get started with VATZ

 > This instruction is mainly based on Linux:Ubuntu
+## 0. Prerequisites
+Install Go
+> You can skip this part if you already have installed go version > 1.18 on your system.

+Please, check latest version or check on VATZ module and follow these [instructions](https://go.dev/doc/install) to install.

 ## 1. VATZ
 1. Clone VATZ repository